Emilia Cundari

 Emilia Cundari (September 7, 1930 – January 6, 2005) was a soprano opera singer who was born in Detroit, Michigan, and raised in Windsor, Ontario.
 She performed with the Metropolitan Opera in New York City and La Scala in Milan, Italy, prior to retiring from performing to raise a family.

 Early life and education

 Cundari was born in 1930 in Detroit, Michigan, to Frank and Ambrosina Cundari.
 Her father co-owned and operated Mario's Restaurant in Windsor, Ontario, where she attended Dougall Avenue School in addition to taking classes at the Ursuline School of Music.
 She later attended St. Mary's Academy where here vocal talent was apparent to teachers early on.
 The school, operated by the Sisters of the Holy Names of Jesus and Mary, began offering music training in 1864.
 Cundari went on to continue her studies at Marygrove College in Detroit, graduating with a bachelor of music.
 In her early 20s, she was awarded a $2,000 Grinnell music scholarship, which allowed to travel to New York City, where she continued her studies with conductor Max Rudolf and the New York City Opera.
+She later studied with soprano Magda Piccarolo in Milan in the 1960s.